folio-org/mod-ncip/README.md

 * To validate your configuration settings --> send a GET request to ../ncipconfigcheck

-If the service is able to retrieve a UUID for each of the your settings it will send back an “ok” string.
+If the service is able to retrieve a UUID for each of the settings it will send back an “ok” string.
 If it cannot locate any of the settings it will return an error message to let you know which setting it couldn’t find.

     <Problem>